lynnsabb/ParallelProject/REPORT.md

   - Process 0 receives and aggregates results from other processes
   - Other processes send their computed rows to process 0
 - **Statistical Moments**: Each process computes moments for assigned features
-  - Uses `MPI_Allgather` to distribute results to all processes
+  - Uses `MPI_Bcast` to distribute results to all processes
+- **Normalization**: Performed on rank 0 only after gathering all results
 - **Data Distribution**: All processes load the full dataset (replicated data model)

 **Advantages:**